DISCOVER YOUR SPIRITUAL GIFTS

 Acts 11:22-24; Romans 4:18-21; 1 Corinthians 12:9; Hebrews 11

-The gift of giving is the divine strength or ability to produce wealth and to give by tithes and offerings for the purpose of advancing the Kingdom of God on earth.
+The gift of giving is the divine strength or ability to produce wealth and give generously—not only tithes but also sacrificial offerings—for the advancement of God’s Kingdom on earth.

 Mark 12:41-44; Romans 12:8; 2 Corinthians 8:1-7, 9:2-7